ManticoreGamesInc/platform-documentation/src/references/mobile_device_preview.md

 #### Device frame

-When enabling the **Device Frame** option, the preview area will disable the device frame.
+When enabling the **Device Frame** option, the preview area will display the device frame.
 In addition to simulating the dimensions of mobile devices, it will also reflect the notch on the display if supported by the device selected.

 ![Device Frame](../img/MobileDevicePreview/withframe.png)
 ![Device Frame](../img/MobileDevicePreview/noframe.png)